skillitzimberg/pomodoro/PLANNING.md

 2. As a user I want to see an option to START the Work timer
     - Display an element to be used to start the Work timer

-3. As a user I want to see the Work time start decreasing when I click the START option
+3. As a user I want to see the Work time minutes start decreasing when I click the START option
     - Get a reference to the START element
     - Add an event handler to it
     - Create an event handler
-        - Create a minute timer
-        - Create a second timer
+        - Create a reference to the minutes element
+        - Multiply the work period (25 minutes) by 60 to get the total remaining seconds
+            - 25 minutes * 60 seconds = 1,500 total remaining seconds
+            - Minutes remaining = absolute value of seconds remaining / 60
-        - Decrease the minute timer every 60 seconds
+            - Seconds remaining in the minute = total remaining seconds % 60
-        - Decrease the second timer every 1 second
+        - Display the minutes remaining in the minutes timer element
-        - Display these timers in the Work timer element
+        - Display the seconds remaining in the seconds timer element
+        - Disable the START button so that the user cannot start more than one timer at a time

 4. As a user I want to see an option to PAUSE the Work timer